slint-ui/slint/docs/reference/src/advanced/backend_qt.md

 | Name               | Accepted Values | Description                                                        |
 |--------------------|-----------------|--------------------------------------------------------------------|
 | `SLINT_FULLSCREEN` | any value       | If this variable is set, every window is shown in fullscreen mode. |

+## How To Disable the Qt Backend

+By setting the `SLINT_NO_QT` environment variable when building Slint, the Qt backend won't be compiled and no attempt will be made to find Qt on the system.
+This will also disable the warning stating that Qt wasn't found.